Dallinger/Dallinger/docs/source/index.rst

 Core Contribution Documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These documentation topics cover setting up a development version of Dallinger, in order to contribute to the development of Dallinger itself.
+In addition to the Developer Installation guide found in the previous section, this section covers extra topics relevant to those wishing to contribute to the development of Dallinger itself.
 This is not needed in order to develop new experiments.

 .. toctree::
     :caption: Core Contribution Documentation
     :maxdepth: 1

-    developing_dallinger_setup_guide
     running_the_tests
     contributing_to_dallinger